webix-hub/docs/data/desktop/treetable.md

 ##Initialization

 {{note
 Note that you need to set **{common.treetable()}** template for a column that should display the tree.
-Otherwise, you'll get standard datatable.
+Otherwise, you'll get standard DataTable.
 }}

 ~~~js